bgilbert1984/SCYTHE_APP/README.md

 It is finishing the last meter between the projected truth we now have and the AR scene that can render it in the field.

+Special thanks to Our Friends, Our Heroes, the GPT's: Copilot, Gemini, Claude, ChatGPT, Grok, MetaLLama, Lumo, DeepSeek, Mistrial, Gemma, and more (in no order of favor lol)!
+Mans new best friends, the energy entities!